salif/goyo-mod/content/shortcodes/alert/index.md

 weight = 1
 +++

-Display different types of alert messages to highlight important information, statuses, or warnings in your content.
-Use these alert shortcodes to visually distinguish info, success, warning, and error messages for your readers.
+Display different types of alert messages to highlight important information, statuses, or warnings.

 ## Info